DFE-Digital/support-for-early-career-teachers-static/content/ambition-institute/year-2-training-session-10/spring-training-session-10.md

 ## Outcomes

-1. Identify a specific strategy or approach ECTs will use to implement change and articulate the desired outcomes.
+1. Identify a specific strategy or approach early career teachers (ECTs) will use to implement change and articulate the desired outcomes.
 2. Understand the importance of engaging criticality with research and discussing evidence with colleagues to identify the ‘active ingredients’ of the strategy or approach they’ll use.
 3. Plan how they’ll implement the strategy or approach they’ve selected.
 4. Learn that implementing change is a learning process, and it’s important to monitor the impact of new strategies and practices.